HTTP status codes: Full list and explanations

 204 No Content

-This status code indicates that the server has completed the request.
-However, there is no additional content to send in the response.
+This status code means that the server successfully processed the request but has no content to send in the response.
+It’s used for actions that don’t require updating the browser’s current view.

 205 Reset Content